 What is black opal?

-It can be confusing for those not used to working with opal to see that black opal does in fact have a riot of color!
+It can be confusing for those not used to working with opal to see that black opal does have a riot of color!
 Black opal is called black because of its underlying body tone, not because it’s an entirely black gem.

 The body tone of an opal refers to the opals underlying shade and the potch on the back.
 The darker the body tone, the blacker the opal!